achaacha/FCC_Responsive_Web_Design/FFC_Practice_1/Feedback_Code_Review.md

   // stylings specific to the right btn
 }
 ```
-⋅⋅⋅because using a chained .something.something will add more weight to the specificity.
+-- because using a chained .something.something will add more weight to the specificity.

 - line 33 looks like you don’t need that comment anymore
 - generally, don’t add extra lines of space unless there is a very obvious reason you’re doing so.
 In this case, it doesn’t seem to have a consistent rule so I would just eliminate all extra blank lines